-- initial\value This attribute provides a convenient means for specifying the value of a scalar real variable when all independent variables in the model have a value of 0.0.
-Independent variables are those with respect to which another variable is differentiated or integrated. - public\interface This attribute specifies the interface exposed to components in the parent and sibling sets (see below).
-The public interface must have a value "in", "out", or "none".
-The absence of a public\interface attribute implies a value of "none". - private\interface This attribute specifies the interface exposed to components in the encapsulated set (see below).
-The private interface must have a value "in", "out", or "none".
-The absence of a private\interface attribute implies a value of "none".
+• initial\value - This attribute provides a convenient means for specifying the value of a scalar real variable when all independent variables in the model have a value of 0.0.
+Independent variables are those whose values do not depend on others.

+- public\interface This attribute specifies the interface exposed to components in the parent and sibling sets (see below).
+The public interface must have a value of "in", "out", or "none".
+The absence of a public\interface attribute implies a default value of "none". - private\interface This attribute specifies the interface exposed to components in the encapsulated set (see below).
+The private interface must have a value of "in", "out", or "none".
+The absence of a private\interface attribute implies a default value of "none".

-The name of the initial\value attribute derives from the fact that, in a model with only one independent variable, this would generally correspond to time, and so the value of the initial\value attribute sets the starting condition for a simulation which progressed from time equals 0.0.
-The initial values of variables need not be set in the model definition at all.
-When multiple simulations are to be run using the same model, initial and boundary conditions are most conveniently set in an external simulation confi guration fi le loaded separately by CellML processing software.
+The name of the initial\value attribute is derived from the fact that, in a model with only one independent variable, this would generally correspond to time, and so the value of the initial\value attribute sets the starting condition for a simulation which progressed from time equals 0.0.
+The value of the initial\value attribute may be a real number or a variable.
+A modeller may wish to store the initial and boundary conditions in a separate fi le that is imported by the current model.
+See Section 9 for more information on CellML's import feature.

-Whether or not a component may obtain the value of a variable in another component depends on the public\interface and private\interface attributes on the variable declaration, and the place of the two components in the encapsulation hierarchy.
-Encapsulation allows the modeller to hide a complex network of components from the rest of the model and provide a single component as an interface to the hidden network.
+Whether or not a component may obtain the value of a variable in another component depends on the public\interface and private\interface attributes on the variable declaration and on the place of the two components in the encapsulation hierarchy.
+Encapsulation allows the modeller to hide a complex network of components from the rest of the model and provides a single component as an interface to the hidden network.
 Encapsulation effectively divides the network into layers, where connections between the layers must only be made through the interface components.